MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 1. The client sends an HTTPS request to the domain name: `bicycle.contoso.com`.
 That name is associated with a DNS record to the public IP address of Application Gateway.
 This traffic is encrypted to help ensure that the traffic between the client browser and gateway can't be inspected or changed.

 1. Application Gateway has an integrated web application firewall and negotiates the TLS handshake for `bicycle.contoso.com`, allowing only secure ciphers.
 Application Gateway is a TLS termination point.
-It processes web application firewall inspection rules and runs routing rules that forward the traffic to the configured backend.
-The TLS certificate stores in Key Vault.
-Access it with a user-assigned managed identity integrated with Application Gateway.
+It processes web application firewall inspection rules and runs routing rules that forward the traffic to the configured back end.
+Key Vault stores the TLS certificate.
+Users can access it with a user-assigned managed identity that is integrated with Application Gateway.
 For more information, see [TLS termination with Key Vault certificates](/azure/application-gateway/key-vault-certs).

-1. As traffic moves from Application Gateway to the backend, it's encrypted again with another TLS certificate, wildcard for `*.aks-ingress.contoso.com`, as it forwards to the internal load balancer.
+1. As traffic moves from Application Gateway to the back end, it's encrypted again with another TLS certificate, which is a wildcard for `*.aks-ingress.contoso.com`, as it is forwarded to the internal load balancer.
 This re-encryption helps ensure that unsecured traffic doesn't flow into the cluster subnet.

 1. The ingress controller receives the encrypted traffic through the load balancer.
 The controller is another TLS termination point for `*.aks-ingress.contoso.com` and forwards the traffic to the workload pods over HTTP.
-The certificates store in Key Vault and mount into the cluster by using the container storage interface driver.
+The Container Storage Interface (CSI) driver stores the certificates in Key Vault and mounts them into the cluster.
 For more information, see [Add secret management](#add-secret-management).

 You can implement end-to-end TLS traffic at every hop through the workload pod.
-Be sure to measure the performance, latency, and operational affects when making the decision to secure pod-to-pod traffic.
+Be sure to measure the performance, latency, and operational effects when making the decision to secure pod-to-pod traffic.
 For most single-tenant clusters, with proper control plane RBAC and mature software development lifecycle practices, it's sufficient to TLS encrypt up to the ingress controller and protect with Web Application Firewall.
-It minimizes overhead in workload management and network performance impacts.
+This approach minimizes overhead in workload management and overhead because of poor network performance.
 Your workload and compliance requirements dictate where you perform [TLS termination](/azure/application-gateway/ssl-overview#tls-termination).

 ### Egress traffic flow

 In this architecture, we recommend that all egress traffic from the cluster communicates through Firewall.
 Or you can use your own similar network virtual appliance.
-We don't recommend using other egress options, such as [Azure NAT Gateway](/azure/virtual-network/nat-gateway/nat-gateway-resource) or [HTTP proxy](/azure/aks/http-proxy) because they don't provide network traffic inspection.
-For zero-trust control and the ability to inspect traffic, all egress traffic from the cluster moves through Firewall.
-You can implement it with user-defined routes (UDRs).
-The next hop of the route is the [private IP address](/azure/virtual-network/virtual-network-ip-addresses-overview-arm#private-ip-addresses) of Firewall.
-Here, Firewall decides whether to block or allow the egress traffic.
+We don't recommend using other egress options, such as [Azure NAT Gateway](/azure/virtual-network/nat-gateway/nat-gateway-resource) or an [HTTP proxy](/azure/aks/http-proxy) because they don't provide network traffic inspection.
+For Zero Trust control and the ability to inspect traffic, all egress traffic from the cluster moves through Firewall.
+You can implement this configuration with user-defined routes (UDRs).
+The next hop of the route is the [private IP address](/azure/virtual-network/ip-services/private-ip-addresses) of Firewall.
+Firewall decides whether to block or allow the egress traffic.
 That decision is based on the specific rules you define in Firewall or the built-in threat intelligence rules.

-An alternative to Firewall is to use the AKS [HTTP proxy](/azure/aks/http-proxy) feature.
-All traffic egressing the cluster is set first to the IP address of the HTTP Proxy, which decides to forward the traffic or drop it.
+An alternative to Azure Firewall is to use the AKS [HTTP proxy](/azure/aks/http-proxy) feature.
+All traffic that leaves the cluster goes to the IP address of the HTTP proxy, which forwards the traffic or drops it.

-With either method, review the required [Egress network traffic rules](/azure/aks/limit-egress-traffic) for AKS.
+For either method, review the required [egress network traffic rules](/azure/aks/limit-egress-traffic) for AKS.

 > [!NOTE]
-> If you use a public load balancer as your public point for ingress traffic and egress through Firewall using UDRs, you might see an [asymmetric routing situation](/azure/aks/limit-egress-traffic#add-a-dnat-rule-to-azure-firewall).
-This architecture uses *internal* load balancers in a dedicated ingress subnet behind the Application Gateway.
-This design choice not only enhances security, but also eliminates asymmetric routing concerns.
-Or you can route ingress traffic through Firewall before or after your Application Gateway, but this approach isn't necessary for most situations and we don't recommend it.
-> For more information about asymmetric routing, see [Integrate Firewall with Azure Standard Load Balancer](/azure/firewall/integrate-lb#asymmetric-routing).
+> If you use a public load balancer as your public point for ingress traffic and egress traffic through Firewall using UDRs, you might see an [asymmetric routing situation](/azure/aks/limit-egress-traffic#allow-inbound-traffic-through-azure-firewall).
+This architecture uses internal load balancers in a dedicated ingress subnet behind Application Gateway.
+This design choice not only enhances security but also eliminates asymmetric routing concerns.
+Or you can route ingress traffic through Firewall before or after Application Gateway, but this approach isn't necessary for most situations, and we don't recommend it.
+For more information about asymmetric routing, see [Integrate Firewall with an Azure standard load balancer](/azure/firewall/integrate-lb#asymmetric-routing).

-An exception to the zero-trust control is when the cluster needs to communicate with other Azure resources.
-For example, the cluster needs to pull an updated image from the container registry or secrets from Key Vault.
-We recommend that you use [Private Link](/azure/private-link/private-link-overview).
-The advantage is that specific subnets reach the service directly instead of the traffic between the cluster and the services going over the internet.
+An exception to the Zero Trust control is when the cluster needs to communicate with other Azure resources.
+For example, the cluster might need to pull an updated image from the container registry or secrets from Key Vault.
+In these scenarios, we recommend that you use [Private Link](/azure/private-link/private-link-overview).
+The advantage is that specific subnets reach the service directly, and the traffic between the cluster and the services doesn't go over the internet.
 A downside is that Private Link needs extra configuration instead of using the target service over its public endpoint.
 Also, not all Azure services or products support Private Link.
 For those cases, consider enabling a [virtual network service endpoint](/azure/virtual-network/virtual-network-service-endpoints-overview) on the subnet to access the service.

-If Private Link or service endpoints aren't an option, you can reach other services through their public endpoints and control access through Firewall rules and the firewall built into the target service.
+If Private Link or service endpoints aren't an option, you can reach other services through their public endpoints and control access through Azure Firewall rules and the firewall built into the target service.
 Because this traffic goes through the static IP addresses of the firewall, you can add those addresses to the service's IP allowlist.
-One downside is that Firewall then needs more rules to make sure it allows only traffic from a specific subnet.
-Factor in those addresses when you're planning multiple IP addresses for egress traffic with Firewall, otherwise you could reach port exhaustion.
-For more information about planning for multiple IP addresses, see [Restrict and control outbound traffic](/azure/aks/limit-egress-traffic#restrict-egress-traffic-using-azure-firewall).
+One downside is that Azure Firewall then needs more rules to make sure it allows only traffic from a specific subnet.
+Factor in those addresses when you're planning multiple IP addresses for egress traffic with Azure Firewall.
+Otherwise, you could reach port exhaustion.
+For more information about planning for multiple IP addresses, see [Create an Azure Firewall with multiple IP addresses](/azure/firewall/quick-create-multiple-ip-bicep).

-For more information on the Windows-specific egress considerations to use in Windows containers on AKS baseline reference architecture, see [Windows containers on AKS](./windows-containers-on-aks.yml#egress-traffic-flow).
+For more information about the Windows-specific egress considerations in the Windows containers on AKS baseline reference architecture, see [Windows containers on AKS](./windows-containers-on-aks.yml#egress-traffic-flow).

 ### Pod-to-pod traffic

 By default, a pod can accept traffic from any other pod in the cluster.
 Use Kubernetes `NetworkPolicy` to restrict network traffic between pods.
-Apply policies judiciously, otherwise, you might have a situation where a critical network flow is blocked. *Only* allow specific communication paths, as needed, such as traffic between the ingress controller and workload.
+Apply policies judiciously, or you might have a situation where a critical network flow is blocked. *Only* allow specific communication paths, as needed, such as traffic between the ingress controller and workload.
 For more information, see [Network policies](/azure/aks/use-network-policies).

 Enable network policy when you provision the cluster because you can't add it later.
 You have a few choices for technologies that implement `NetworkPolicy`.
-We recommend Azure Network Policy, which requires Azure Container Networking Interface.
+We recommend Azure network policy, which requires Azure Container Networking Interface.
 For more information, see the following note.
-Other options include Calico Network Policy, a well-known open-source option.
+Other options include Calico network policy, a well-known open-source option.
 Consider Calico if you need to manage cluster-wide network policies.
 Calico isn't covered under standard Azure support.

-For more information, see [Differences between Azure Network Policy and Calico policies and their capabilities](/azure/aks/use-network-policies#differences-between-azure-and-calico-policies-and-their-capabilities).
+For more information, see [Differences between Azure network policy engines](/azure/aks/use-network-policies#differences-between-network-policy-engines-cilium-azure-npm-and-calico).

 > [!NOTE]
 > AKS supports multiple networking models including kubenet, Container Networking Interface, and Azure Container Networking Interface Overlay.
-The Container Networking Interface models are the more advanced models and a Container Networking Interface-based model is required for enabling Azure Network Policy.
-Both Container Networking Interface models are highly performant, with performance between pods on par with VMs in a virtual network.
-A Container Networking Interface-based networking model is recommended.
+The Container Networking Interface models are the more advanced models, and a Container Networking Interface-based model is required for enabling Azure network policy.
+Both Container Networking Interface models are highly performant.
+The model's performance between pods is similar to the performance of VMs in a virtual network.
+We recommend a Container Networking Interface-based networking model.
 >
 > In the non-overlay Container Networking Interface model, every pod gets an IP address from the subnet address space.
 Resources within the same network (or peered resources) can access the pods directly through their IP address.
-NAT isn't needed for routing that traffic.
+Network Address Translation (NAT) isn't needed for routing that traffic.
 >
-> Azure Container Networking Interface also offers enhanced security control because it enables the use of Azure Network Policy.
-We recommend that you use Azure Container Networking Interface Overlay for IP address constrained deployments, which only allocates IP addresses from the node pool subnet for the nodes and uses a highly optimized overlay layer for pod IPs.
+> Azure Container Networking Interface also offers enhanced security control because it enables the use of Azure network policy.
+We recommend that you use Azure Container Networking Interface Overlay for IP address-constrained deployments.
+Container Networking Interface Overlay only allocates IP addresses from the node pool subnet for the nodes and uses a highly optimized overlay layer for pod IPs.
 >
-> For information about the models, see [Choosing a Container Networking Interface network model to use](/azure/aks/azure-cni-overlay#choosing-a-network-model-to-use) and [Compare kubenet and Azure Container Networking Interface network models](/azure/aks/concepts-network#compare-network-models).
+> For information about the models, see [Choose a Container Networking Interface network model to use](/azure/aks/azure-cni-overlay#choosing-a-network-model-to-use) and [Compare kubenet and Azure Container Networking Interface network models](/azure/aks/operator-best-practices-network#choose-the-appropriate-network-model).

 ### Management traffic

-As part of running the cluster, the Kubernetes API server receives traffic from resources that want to do management operations on the cluster, such as requests to create resources or the scale the cluster.
-Examples of those resources include the build agent pool in a DevOps pipeline, a Bastion instance within the Bastion subnet, and node pools themselves.
-Instead of accepting this management traffic from all IP addresses, use the AKS Authorized IP Ranges feature to only allow traffic from your authorized IP ranges to the API server.
+As part of running the cluster, the Kubernetes API server receives traffic from resources that want to do management operations on the cluster, such as requests to create resources to scale the cluster.
+Examples of those resources include the build agent pool in a DevOps pipeline, an Azure Bastion instance within the Azure Bastion subnet, and the node pools themselves.
+Instead of accepting this management traffic from all IP addresses, use the AKS-authorized IP ranges feature to only allow traffic from your authorized IP ranges to the API server

-For more information, see [Define API server authorized IP ranges](/azure/aks/api-server-authorized-ip-ranges).
+For more information, see [Define API server-authorized IP ranges](/azure/aks/api-server-authorized-ip-ranges).

 For another layer of control, at the cost of extra complexity, you can provision a private AKS cluster.
 By using a private cluster, you can help ensure network traffic between your API server and your node pools remains on the private network only and is never exposed to the internet.
 For more information, see [AKS private clusters](/azure/aks/private-clusters).

 ## Add secret management

 Store secrets in a managed key store, such as Key Vault.
 The advantage is that a managed key store handles the rotation of secrets.
 It provides strong encryption and an access audit log.
 It also keeps core secrets out of the deployment pipeline.
-In this architecture, Key Vault firewall is enabled and configured with private link connections to the resources in Azure that need to access secrets and certificates.
+In this architecture, a Key Vault firewall is enabled and configured with Private Link connections to the resources in Azure that need to access secrets and certificates.

 Key Vault is well integrated with other Azure services.
 Use the built-in feature of those services to access secrets.
-For more information on how Application Gateway accesses TLS certificates for the ingress flow, see the [Ingress traffic flow](#ingress-traffic-flow) section.
+For more information about how Application Gateway accesses TLS certificates for the ingress flow, see the [Ingress traffic flow](#ingress-traffic-flow) section.

 The Azure RBAC permission model for Key Vault enables you to assign the workload identities to either the **Key Vault Secrets User** or **Key Vault Reader** role assignment, and access the secrets.
 For more information, see [Access Key Vault by using RBAC](/azure/key-vault/general/rbac-guide).

 ### Access cluster secrets

 You need to use workload identities to allow a pod to access secrets from a specific store.
-To facilitate the retrieval process, use a [secrets store container storage interface (CSI) driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver).
+To facilitate the retrieval process, use a [secrets store CSI driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver).
 When the pod needs a secret, the driver connects with the specified store, retrieves a secret on a volume, and mounts that volume in the cluster.
 The pod can then get the secret from the volume file system.

 The CSI driver has many providers to support various managed stores.
 In this implementation, the [Key Vault with secrets store CSI driver](/azure/aks/csi-secrets-store-driver) uses the add-on to retrieve the TLS certificate from Key Vault and loads it in the pod running the ingress controller.
 It happens during pod creation and the volume stores both public and the private keys.